Feat.: weaving curiosity into every aspect of their business

 Your designs are quite quirky and playful, where do you get your inspiration?

-My inspiration most often comes from colours and forms I see in nature.
+My inspiration most often comes from the colours and forms I see in nature.
 I love exploring the natural world in and around my hometown.
 It can be anything from the rhythmic pattern of the waves, penguin’s waddling along the beach, birds chirping in the hibiscus tree in my backyard, or seeing my scruffy dog sleeping in a ball on my bed that inspires a new design.

 When did you make the move to having an online store, and why was this necessary?

 Having an online store was very important for Feat. from the word go.
-A wonderful friend helped build Feat.’s first online shop, which we launched just before the Design Indaba expo in 2013.
+A wonderful friend helped build Feat.’s first online shop, which we launched just before the Design Indaba Expo in 2013.
 Having the web address on our business cards for passers-by to grab and take a look after the show was incredibly important.
 And even though the online shop was super basic and had terrible flatlay photographs to begin with (taken with a simple point-and-shoot camera and an old white sheet from the linen cupboard), I truly believe that having that online presence from the beginning was more important than perfect presentation.

 How has your team grown over the years?